Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 - The Business Process Perspective

 Metrics should be defined for each perspective, and data collected and analyzed on a regular and ongoing basis to provide the information required by managers to intervene by adjusting business activity in an attempt to increase performance.

 Enterprise Architect has support for the Balanced Scorecard with its Strategic Modeling extension, which allows a modeler to create a wide range of strategic diagrams including the Balanced Scorecard.
 The Strategic Modeling extension can be enabled by using the MDG Technologies window.

 This section lists the main tools available in Enterprise Architect that can be used to create and manage a Balanced Scorecard.
-There are also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
+There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.

 Balanced Scorecard Diagram

-A Balanced Scorecard Diagram can be created at any level from an organization level through to an initiative (project) level and any number of diagrams can be created.
+A Balanced Scorecard diagram can be created at any level from an organization level through to an initiative (project) level, and any number of diagrams can be created.
 The diagrams and the elements they contain can be placed into a Package at appropriate levels in the Project Browser.
 The Toolbox page for the diagram comes with a time saving Balanced Scorecard Pattern that can be used to create the elements and the diagram ready for the analyst to complete.
 All four dimensions are supported and Objectives, Measures, Targets and Initiatives can be added as text and formatted as required.

 Learn More: Balanced Scorecard Diagram